energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :cite:`ESTD_v2_1_repo`.

 ..
 [1]
-    Passenger transport activity from aviation is accounted in passenger mobility (excluding international extra EU travels).
+    Air passenger transport is accounted for in passenger mobility (excluding international flights).

 ..
 [2]
-    Hydrogen can be produced based on many feed-stocks, among them electricity used for electrolysers.
+    Hydrogen can be produced based on many feedstocks, among which electricity via the use of electrolysers.

 ..
 [3]
    Indeed, some technologies have several outputs, such as a CHP.
 Thus, the installed size must be defined with respect to one of these outputs.
-As an example, CHP are defined based on the thermal output rather than the electrical one.
+For example, CHP are defined based on the thermal output rather than the electrical one.

 ..
 [4]